chanjieru/rock-paper-scissors/README.md

 # rock-paper-scissors
-Repo for Rock Paper Scissors project on The Odin Project
+Repo for Rock Paper Scissors project in The Odin Project